Upper School 7-12

 A comprehensive library/media collection is housed in two distinct centers on campus.
 For the Upper School, the collection offers hard-copy texts, electronic resources, a periodicals collection, and audio-visual materials.

-• For research, 12 computer stations provide access to the Internet, the OPAC (Online Public Access Catalog), and online databases.
+- For research, students have access to the OPAC (Online Public Access Catalog) and online databases.

 Free Resources